exasol/test-db-builder-java/doc/user_guide/user_guide.md

 #### Granting Object Privileges

 All database objects in TDDB implement the `DataObject` interface.
-If you want to grant users privileges on object level, follow this procedure:
+If you want to grant users privileges on the object level, follow this procedure:

 ```
 final Schema schema = factory.createSchema("SALES");